-Dr Bagley completed a PhD at The University of Sydney in 2001.
+A/Prof Bagley completed a PhD at the University of Sydney in 2001.
 She was a C.J Martin Fellow from 2001 to 2006.
 During this time she was a postdoctoral fellow in the laboratory of Professor Gary Westbrook at the Vollum Institute (Oregon, USA) and at the Pain Management Research Institute (University of Sydney).

 Dr Bagley began developing her research laboratory at the Brain and Mind Institute (2010-2011) and then moved to Pharmacology in 2011.

 --- CURRENT POSITION ---

 ° Founder and Honorary Director of INMED (Institut de Neurobiologie de la Méditerranée), INSERM U901, Marseille, France

 ° Professor of Neurobiology, Université René Descartes Paris V, France and Liège (honoris causae)